tobywinter/CV/README.md

 #### Problem Solving

 Strong in left and right brain thinking, I like to solve problems creatively and analytically.
-If it's a technical challenge, like where to start with a project using machine learning when it's new to the whole team, or a social issue we want to tackle with tech, like the unchecked misinformation of fake news, I get great pleasure working to find innovative solutions and learning things in the process.
+Whether it's a technical challenge, or a social issue I get great pleasure working with people to find innovative solutions and learning things in the process.

+- When building a facebook-style clone, our team decided we wanted to make something unique and tackle the problem of fake news, I took on this challenge with a pair, and after brainstorming, research and discussion, we constructed a elegant solution using data we had sourced to identify unreliable sites and sources when they were posted, and to flag them with a warning about the nature of that site.

 #### Communication